disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 - Challenge a computer opponent in a familiar game that requires quick thinking and strategy.
 - Enjoy a playful and visually engaging experience without needing to learn complex rules.
 - Compete against an AI with increasing difficulty to improve decision-making and prediction skills.
-- Track your progress with scores and round history, building a sense of achievement over time.
 - Enjoy the satisfaction of immediate visual and sound feedback with each win or round result.
 - Use the game as a light form of competition with friends or to simply pass time enjoyably.
 - Access a game that’s easy to play on any device — whether at home, during study breaks, or on the go.